hail2u/html-best-practices/README.md

 ### Start with DOCTYPE<span id="start-with-doctype"></span>

-DOCTYPE is required for activating standard mode.
+DOCTYPE is required for activating no-quirks mode.

 Bad: